What We Do

 Reflecting on parenting and supporting one another is crucial to a parent’s spiritual health.
 Monthly a group of moms gets together to talk about the big thing of life and to learn from one another.
 We’ve talked about everything from preteen tantrums, to what new practices we’d like to incorporate in our parenting, and how to remind ourselves that we are enough.

-Usually the last Tuesday of the month at 9:30am.
+Usually every Wednesday of the month at 9:30am.

 Time to center and be quiet is so important to spiritual growth.
 Each month we worship together in the Taize style, using contemplative, chant like songs, candle lighting, and silence.
 It’s a great opportunity to stop the busyness and just be for half and hour or so.

-Usually the first Friday of the month at 7pm.
+Usually in the middle of the month at 7pm.

 Song can bring us together, teach us new ways of speaking about our experience, and in the end is just plain fun.
 We have a weekly time of singing each Sunday before dinner.
 We sing all sorts of progressive theological songs ranging from contemporary Christian music to old hymns.